supershaneski/openai-chatgpt-prompts/README.md

 <a id="write_script"></a>

-# 1. [Content Creation] Write Script for an Ad/CMナレションを書く
+# 1. [Content Creation] Write Script for an Ad / CMナレションを書く

-Prompt from this video, [This entire Ad was written by ChatGPT (for ChatGPT)](https://www.youtube.com/watch?v=eTjpGBur7uE).
+Prompt taken from this video, [This entire Ad was written by ChatGPT (for ChatGPT)](https://www.youtube.com/watch?v=eTjpGBur7uE).

 **Prompt:**
 > write a script for an advertisement film with a focus on storytelling for <Insert_Description_Here>.